moov-io/watchman/docs/indexing.md

 During name searches, TF-IDF weighting is optionally applied to boost the contribution of discriminative rare terms in similarity scoring, improving match precision for fuzzy name matching against global sanctions and watchlists without overemphasizing ubiquitous words.

+When TF-IDF is enabled, weights for indexed entities are **materialized at corpus build time** and attached to each entity’s prepared fields.
+Query-side weights are computed once per search request.

 The feature is opt-in via [configuration, with tunable parameters](/watchman/config/#tf-idf-configuration) like smoothing and IDF bounds to adapt to corpus size and growth.